 - Business rules

 - User interface

-- Client-server communication
+- Client-server versus Internet-based

 Objects can be broken down into three task-related categories.
-It is the responsibility of the developer to ensure that each of these categories keeps their objects from drifting across to other categories.
+It is the responsibility of the developer to ensure that each of these categories keeps their objects from drifting across other categories.

-- Models: Data objects
+- Models: Business objects

 - Views: User interface objects

 - Controllers: Objects that communicate with both the models and the views